-If you are part of a top global brand or agency, the chances are that your marketing needs are geared towards different audiences, demographics, formats, and languages, and are being funnelled and delivered through multiple channels.This can put pressure on marketing teams and digital creative leads to keep up with the demand for creative asset production.
+If you are part of a top global brand or agency, the chances are that your marketing needs are geared towards different audiences, demographics, formats and languages, and are being funnelled and delivered through multiple channels.This can put pressure on marketing teams and digital creative leads to keep up with the demand for creative asset production.
 However, as these needs rise, budgets stay stagnant and the resulting gap that is created between the two is what we have identified as the marketing execution gap.

 Thinking in individual ideas and creative assets or simply from campaign to campaign is very restrictive in terms of consumer expectations today.
-This is because one size no longer fits all and consumers expect to see ads that are personalized to them.
-In fact, a 2021 study by McKinsey shows that 71% of consumers expect personalized content when they shop.
+This is because one size no longer fits all and consumers expect to see ads that are personalised to them.
+In fact, a 2021 study by McKinsey shows that 71% of consumers expect personalised content when they shop.
 Therefore, coming up with one single creative concept or one bit of snappy and effective copy no longer cuts it when marketing to a larger, global audience.

 You might even have tried to scale up your asset production manually.
 But according to a study by Venngage, 36.7% of marketers struggle to produce creative assets consistently.
 This results in wasted resources and unpredictable ad performance.
 But one of the basic principles of digital marketing is consistency.

 You need to start thinking in dynamic templates if you want to maintain a consistent and high quality output of ads, and to avoid a waste of your unique digital creative assets.
 As found in a study by Adstream, marketers report that around 50% of their unique creative assets are never used.
 To stop this wastage, an essential change in perception is needed to adapt to this rapidly changing advertising landscape.

 But how can you make sure that your creative teams thrive while also meeting the expectations of creative asset production?

 The answer: dynamic template-thinking.